lacdart2/TESTcopy-social-media-app-ca-2/README.md

-# Frontend for a Strapi API
+# Frontend for a social app